 If all of this has got you thinking about building or restructuring your IT infrastructure, then great!
 There are a few things to consider in terms of what you need, and what sort of functionality you’re looking for.
 Many IT providers are able to build a converged system so you have everything on the one platform.
-For example, you may consider consolidating your server, storage, and networking in one place to help save on setup costs and in bills.
+For example, you may consider consolidating your server, storage, and networking in one place.
+This will help save on setup costs and in bills.

-In short, any decent IT provider should be able to provide you with solutions that fit within your business needs and budget constraints.
-If they’re insisting that you need an excessive array of infrastructure with all the bells and whistles; tread lightly!
-Above all, make sure that you’re being offered innovative and efficient technology; not outdated hardware that they’re trying to clear out of storage.
+In short, a good IT provider should be able to provide you with solutions that fit within your business needs and budget constraints.
+If they’re insisting that you need an excessive array of infrastructure with all the bells and whistles; tread lightly.
+Above all, make sure that you’re offered innovative and efficient technology; not outdated hardware that they’re trying to clear out of storage.

 Choosing The Right Provider

-The old idea that IT products have to upgrade sooner rather than later is one of the biggest burdens of acquiring new technology.
+The idea that IT products have to upgrade sooner is one of the biggest burdens of acquiring new technology.
 In your push for infrastructure optimisation, it’s worth looking into tech that can upgrade within an existing system.